dtolnay/indoc/README.md

 ## Unindent

 Indoc's indentation logic is available in the `unindent` crate.
-This may be useful if you are not interested in using an unstable compiler plugin.
+This may be useful for processing strings that are not statically known at compile time.

 The crate exposes a single function `unindent(&str) -> String`.